By Jessica Perno, Founder

 And then it hit me ...

-There were thousands of licensed centers across the US perfectly positioned to provide this invaluable service to their communities.
-What was missing was a reservation system that efficiently connected families in need of drop-in coverage, with daycare facilities providing such services.
+There were thousands of licensed centers across the US perfectly positioned to provide the Parent Day Out Service to their communities.
+What was missing was a reservation system that efficiently connected families with participating daycare facilities.

 We launched Parentdayout.com to be that platform.